emard/prjtrellis-picorv32/README.md

 it is just upload of SREC file to the prompt and ignoring the CRCs).

 picorv32 SOC will halt on any bus error, usually any f32c specific iomem soc access will halt it.
-For quick fix in FPGArduino, comment f32c specific initialization in make.cpp:
+To avoid f32c specific initialization in FPGArduino select "Generic board" and CPU "RISC-V".
+This will avoid  f32c_specific_initialization() in make.cpp:

     ~/.arduino15/packages/FPGArduino/hardware/f32c/1.0.0/cores/f32c/main.cpp
     around line 46:
     // f32c_specific_initialization();

-So don't use digitalWrite() for now.
+Also don't use digitalWrite() for now.
 Do your picorv32 blinkled like this:

     #define LED (*(volatile uint32_t*)0x02000000)
     LED = 0;